joseph-jja/pi-camera/README.md

 ## to install
 - install nodejs and forever
-  - node 8.x or later
+  - currently known to work with node 8.11.1 or later
 - install ffmpeg for avconv
 - clone this repo
 - create a config.json for the mail